Catania Cruise Port Guide

 Mount Etna Cable Car

 Ascend Europe's highest active volcano.
 Drive 60 minutes to Rifugio Sapienza (1,900m).
 From there, take the cable car up to 2,500m for sweeping lunar landscapes and crater views.
 Bring a warm jacket and closed-toe shoesβ€”volcanic rock is razor-sharp.
-Book tickets online to skip massive queues.
+Book tickets online to skip massive lines.

 Cost